xxx

 When referring to independent financial advisers, there is an important distinction between “advice” and “guidance”.

-“Advice” may only be provided by a regulated individual and is protected which means if you can complain to the Financial Ombudsman Service.
+“Advice” may only be provided by a regulated individual and is protected, which means you can complain to the Financial Ombudsman Service.
 “Guidance” can be provided by a wide range of individuals and organisations which may or may not be regulated.

 Apart from a few specific situations*, there is generally no legal requirement to seek financial advice regarding your pension, but it is often wise to do so.
 Generally, the more complicated your situation and the larger the pension pot the more advice will be able to help you.

-As there is no set type of pension advice and everyone’s situation is unique there is no hard and fast rule for the right time to seek financial advice.
-However, we would always recommend speaking to an independent financial adviser for the best retirement advice, many offer a free consultation so that you can understand the servie they offer and how it would benefit you.
+As there is no set type of pension advice, everyone’s situation is unique and there are no hard and fast rules for the right time to seek financial advice.
+However, we would always recommend speaking to an independent financial adviser for the best retirement advice, many offer a free consultation so that you can understand the service they offer and how it would benefit you.
 In general, an independent pension adviser should be able to help you understand your personal circumstances, your pension options and work out the best course of action for you.

 *the main exception is transferring a defined benefit pension with a value over £30,000.